Usually, the term “upgrade” is associated with something more expensive, but with VoIP, the opposite is true.

 When a company switches to VoIP, there is often an immediate cost savings in long-distance charges.
 Because the call is made over the Internet, and not a traditional landline, you don’t have to pay high long-distance rates that the phone companies charge.
 Calling across the country will cost you nothing, and international calls are bound to be less expensive, too.

-In some cases, a company can shave 90% off their international calling bills.
+In some cases, a company can shave off almost all of their international calling bills.
 If you make any international calls, then these cost savings can be significant.

 The best part is that you’ll no longer be surprised by a big phone bill at the end of the month, and if you have clients in other parts of the country or world, you don’t have to worry about how much it costs to have a simple conversation on the phone.
 When you’re trying to serve clients, recruit employees, or deal with a vendor, you shouldn’t have to worry about how much every second on the telephone is costing you!